latinos/PlotsConfigurations/Configurations/VBS/2016Optimization/README.md

 The jobs can take a while, thus it is natural to check their status.

     mkBatch.py --status
+To see all the jobs running on the batch system:

+    qstat

-After all your jobs are finished, and before going to the next step, check the .jid files in the following output directory (tag is specified in configuration.py):
+After all your jobs are finished, and before going to the next step, check the .jid files in the following output directory (the name of directory is specified in configuration.py):

     ls -l $CMSSW_DIRECTORY/jobs/mkShapes__VBS_SS_test/*.jid

 If you find .jid files it means that the corresponding jobs failed, check the .err and .out files to understand the reason of the failure.

 If several jobs failed and you want to resubmit them all at once you can do:

+	for i in *jid; do qsub ${i/jid/sh}; done
+To resubmit one job use

+	qsub jobs/mkShapes__VBS_SS_test/*.sh
 # 3. Put all your apples in one basket

 Once the previous jobs have finished we _hadd_ the outputs.